zackees/fastled-wasm/README.md

 A: It's scheduled for rebuild once a day at 3am Pacific time, and also on every change to this repo.

 Q: How can I run my own cloud instance of the FastLED wasm compiler?
-A: Render.com (which fastled is hosted on) or DigialOcean can accept a github repo and auto-build the docker image.
+A: Render.com (which fastled is hosted on) or DigialOcean can accept a GitHub repo and auto-build the docker image.

 Q: Why does FastLED tend to become choppy when the browser is in the background?
 A: FastLED Wasm currently runs on the main thread and therefor Chrome will begin throttling the event loop when the browser is not in the foreground.
 The solution to this is to move FastLED to a web worker where it will get a background thread that Chrome / Firefox won't throttle.

 Q: Why does a long `delay()` cause the browser to freeze and become sluggish?
 A: `delay()` will block `loop()` which blocks the main thread of the browser.
-The solution is a webworker which will not affect main thread performance of the browser.
+The solution is a webworker which will not affect the main thread performance of the browser.

 Q: How can I get the compiled size of my FastLED sketch smaller?
-A: A big chunk of space is being used by unnecessary javascript `emscripten` is  bundling.
-This can be tweeked by the wasm_compiler_settings.py file in the FastLED repo.
+A: A big chunk of space is being used by unnecessary javascript `emscripten` bundling.
+The wasm_compiler_settings.py file in the FastLED repo can tweak this.

 # Revisions